-Join Tim Grey for an in-depth discussion in this video Adding images to a document, part of Up and Running with Word 2007.
+Join Tim Grey for an in-depth discussion in this video Adding images to a document, part of Learning Word 2007.

 One of my favorite ways to make a document more interesting is to add images to that document.
 And there are a variety of ways that we can go about that task within Word.
 Let's take a look at how we can insert images within the text of our documents.
 I'll start off by placing the insertion point at the position where I want that image to be placed, and then I'll go to the Insert Tab on the ribbon, and I have two basic options when it comes to inserting an image.
 I can choose the Clip-art option if I want to use some of the free Clip-art that's available with Microsoft Office.

 I can type in a search phrase for example, I'll just type airplane, and then I'll click the Go button.
 And you can see that I get a series of search results.
 And I could choose one of these images just clicking on the image in order to insert it into my document.
 But in this case, I have an image as a file that I'd like to insert, so I'll go ahead and close that clip art window.
 And then I'm going to click on the picture option on the insert tab.
 And then I'll navigate to the location where my image is stored.
 I'll select that image, and then click the Insert button.
 And that image will be inserted in the position that I specified.
 You'll notice, it's just to the left of that opening paragraph text.
 But by default, the text is not wrapping around the image.
 And so the image is just causing that text, to shift downward into the document.